 Weave in Hat Top Tail, Step 13:

-Lay the sides of your top yarn tail out in opposite directions.
+Lay the halves of the yarn tail out in opposite directions.
 One side should point right, the other should point left.

 Weave in Hat Top Tail, Step 14: